God's

 Bow and worship Him in awe. -Hess

-CORE VALUES ARE OF KNOW VALUE
+CORE VALUES ARE OF NO VALUE

 UNLESS THEY REFLECT GOD'S VALUES.